Obmondo/kubeaid/README.md

 az account list-locations -o table
 ```

 The config file is present in your respective `k8id-config` repo.
-So, you must clone and provide that file.If i am standing in the `k8id` repo then my commands will be
+So, you must clone and provide that file.
+If I am
+standing in the `k8id` repo then my commands will be

 ```sh
 terraform -chdir=cluster-setup-files/terraform/gitlab-ci-server plan -var-file=../k8id-config/vms/gitlab.tfvars